frc971/971-Robot-Code/docs/flatten.md

 [cs]: https://rust-lang.github.io/rustfmt/

 This aspect is executed on any target which provides the `CrateInfo` provider.
-However users may tag a target with `norustfmt` to have it skipped.
+However users may tag a target with `no-rustfmt` or `no-format` to have it skipped.
 Additionally, generated source files are also ignored by this aspect.

 **ASPECT ATTRIBUTES**